High-dimensional Kuramoto models on Stiefel manifolds synchronize complex networks almost globally: Problem Formulation

 \subsection{Problem statement}

-The aim of this paper is classify each instance of $\St$ in terms of the following requirement: the gradient descent flow \eqref{eq:descent}, \eqref{eq:stateeq} with interaction topology given by any connected graph converges to the consensus manifold $\mathcal{C}$ from almost all initial conditions.
-The main result of our paper states it to be true for all pairs $(p,n)$ that satisfy $p\leq\tfrac23n-1$.
-This inequality is sharp with respect to known results: it does not hold on for the Kuramoto model since $\GC\simeq\mathsf{St}(1,2)$ and $1\nleq\tfrac13$; it holds on the $n$-sphere since $\smash{\mathcal{S}^{n}}\simeq\mathsf{St}(1,n+1)$ and $1\leq\tfrac{2}3(n+1)-1$ for $n\geq2$ \citep{markdahl2018tac}; it does not hold on the the special orthogonal group since $\SOT\simeq\mathsf{St}(2,3)$ and $2\nleq1$ \citep{tron2012intrinsic}.
+The aim of this paper is classify each instance of $\St$ as satisfying or not satisfying the following requirement: the gradient descent flow \eqref{eq:stateeq} with interaction topology given by any connected graph converges to the consensus manifold $\mathcal{C}$ from almost all initial conditions.